 The Inglewood Forest is the name of a historical Royal hunting forest close to Carlisle in the north of England.
 It is known as the setting of the old ballad of William of Cloudsley, Adam Bell, and Clim of the Clough, three woodland-dwelling outlaws with unsurpassed archery skills and a taste for the king's deer.
 Historically, the forest was wooded, but today the area is mainly farmland.

-You can order the Inglewood Hunting Deck here.
+Back to the Inglewood Hunting Deck page.